Written and published on 30 July 2018; revised

 15 September 2020: This person Caravaggio apparently was a prior incarnation of ‘Castratrux – Basal Vampire,’ who is featured in a blog entitled: Overview: Catastrophic Childhood Case Study: ‘Castratrux – Basal Vampire’

-- CATHOLICISM, EXORCISM, AND THE EXISTENCE OF SATAN
+- CHRISTIANITY, EXORCISM, AND THE EXISTENCE OF SATAN

 - THE EARLY 1600s: CONTEMPORARY PAINTERS AND BITTER ENEMIES CARAVAGGIO AND BAGLIONI

 - WAS CARAVAGGIO A ‘CIRCLE OF ONE’ ANTISOCIAL PERSONALITY?

 - DID BAGLIONI’S PAINTINGS DISCLOSE THE TRUTH ABOUT CARAVAGGIO?

 - CONTROVERSY SWIRLING AROUND THE LIFE OF CARAVAGGIO, AND LUCIFERIAN ENERGETIC THREADS IN THE NOOSPHERE TODAY

 - ON STANDING IN FAITH, WHEN DESPAIRING HEARTS ARE ALL AROUND US